hail2u/html-best-practices/README.md

 ### Add `title` attribute to `input` element when there is `pattern` attribute

-If input text does not match to `pattern`, the value of `title` attribute will be display as a hint.
+If input text does not match to `pattern` attribute, the value of `title` attribute will be display as a hint.

 Bad: